khdream/readme/README.md

 # readme

 Here is my contact information.
-I would like you to connect with me on below converstion field for more flexible communication.
+I would like you to connect with me on the conversion field for more flexible communication.

-Which are you prefer for real conversation?
+Which do you prefer for real conversation?

 Skype : https://join.skype.com/invite/y4tKHPOLESps
 </br>